**This is an updated version of a Wirepoints article written when the ComEd scandal broke.**

 House Speaker Mike Madigan’s iron grip on Illinois could be nearing an end.
-His ability to direct patronage, laws and the future of this state is in jeopardy, whether he gets indicted by the Feds or not.
+His ability to direct patronage, laws and the future of this state is in jeopardy.
+Recent votes in the House show Madigan is still lacking nine votes to be reelected Speaker.

 While that’s a cause for celebration, the party should be brief.
-Ending Madigan’s personal patronage machine is one thing, but unwinding the infrastructure he’s built over three decades is another.
+Depriving Madigan of power is one thing, but unwinding the infrastructure he’s built over three decades is another.
 That’s the real challenge.

-I’m not talking about the illegal stuff.
-I’m talking about the legally corrupt system Madigan has constructed to maintain power.
+Wirepoints isn’t referring to the ComEd patronage scandal being investigated by the FBI, but the legally corrupt system Madigan has constructed to maintain power.
 The real machine is the relationship between the statehouse and the public sector unions, the cost of which has impoverished and chased out ordinary residents, transformed the state into a fiscal basketcase and brought it to the brink of junk.

 The machine is made up of thousands of government entities interconnected by collective bargaining laws that grant Illinois unions more power than nearly every other state in the nation.
 Of course, it wouldn’t be a patronage system without “payoffs.”
 Illinois doles out some of the nation’s most generous pensions and benefits and then protects them constitutionally.
 It’s a system that’s self-contained, self-perpetuating and virtually unreformable.